Parent page: More about Schematics

 From-Tos are defined by setting the PCB panel to From-To Editor mode.
-The process of defining a From-To is to select two Nodes on Net in the panel, and click the Add From To button.
-To clearly identify From-Tos in the design space, they are shown as a dashed line instead of a solid line.
+The process of defining a From-To is: select two Nodes on Net in the panel, and click the Add From To button.
+To clearly identify From-Tos in the workspace, they are shown as a dashed line instead of a solid line.

 A From_To has been defined between 2 pads, note how the From-To line is displayed as dashed rather than solid.